-For the reptile clade annotation, a cut-off of 80 percent coverage, 70 percent identity and an evalue of e-1 were used for GenBlast with the exon repair option turned on.
+For the mammal clade annotation, a cut-off of 80 percent coverage, 70 percent identity and an e-value of e-1 were used for GenBlast with the exon repair option turned on.
 The top 10 transcript models built by GenBlast for each protein passing the cut-offs are kept.